 Materials: Scissors, family magazines, glue sticks, colored paper

 The children rip out or cut out pictures that remind them of their Dad or family and glue it on a collage.
-Be sure to ask them why the chose each picture.
+Be sure to ask them why they chose each picture.
 That way, when they bring the collage home, they will tell their families how each picture reminds them of home!

 In advance make (print pictures from online) pictures of a Dad doing daily activities (driving, cooking, working, etc.).
 Make 2 of each picture, and laminate.